 When choosing a knife, the type of steel used for the blade is essential.
 The two most common options are carbon steel and stainless steel, each with its own character, advantages, and care requirements.
 This note is here to help you understand the differences and choose what best fits your use.

-Carbon Steel – Traditional, Pure, and Alive
+Carbon Steel – Traditional and Alive

 However, carbon steel must never be left wet.
 Prolonged contact with water or moisture will cause red rust.
 Drying the knife after use is essential.